kasrasadeghi/idb/docs/server/aws.md

 ## Wrap up

-It will at most a day or two for the domain name to work, but you can SSH in regularly using the Elastic IP.
+It will take at most a day or two for the domain name to work, but you can SSH in regularly using the Elastic IP.

 The SSH format is kind of strange; you need that .pem file from the security step during **EC2 setup**.